chilledtonic/Blog/about/index.md

 Because the French Republican Calendar is sick, no further questions

+~~2.
+Why the name "Canned Fish"~~

+~~The domain came to me in a dream.~~

-2. Why the name "Canned Fish"
+2. Why the name "Lagomor.ph"

-The domain came to me in a dream.
+The domain came to me in a dream, and I like rabbits.